Kraktorist/ya-yy-fw/README.md

 - the app stops in a random way with success or fail exit code.
 - two instances of the app stop in the same moment.
 - the app writes too many logs
-- unclear if it uses static port and static logs location**
+- unclear if it uses static port and static logs location
+- unclear if it uses evnironment variables

 ## Building infrastructure